sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 Navigate to the "Settings" of your service, then go to the "Configuration" tab.

-Configure at least one API-key.
+Configure at least one API key.
 It will be needed in your login service for REST calls to the sorbay_risk service.

 ## Configure your login service